battila7/brocan/components/services/bay/README.md

 # Bay

-Base container translator service of the Brocan CI.
+Base image translator service of the Brocan CI.